postgrespro/pg_probackup/Documentation.md

 By default, all backup copies created with pg_probackup are stored in the specified backup catalog.
 To save disk space, you can configure retention policy and periodically clean up redundant backup copies accordingly.

-To configure retention policy, set one or more of the following variables in the pg_probackup.conf file:
+To configure retention policy, set one or more of the following variables in the pg_probackup.conf file via [set-config](#set-config):

 - retention-redundancy — specifies the number of full backup copies to keep in the backup catalog.
 - retention-window — defines the earliest point in time for which pg_probackup can complete the recovery.
 This option is set in the number of days from the current moment.
 For example, if retention-window=7, pg_probackup must keep at least one full backup copy that is older than seven days, with all the corresponding WAL files.